Protection Warrior Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1.5

 Fleshcraft is a channeled cast that provides you with a shield every 2 minutes.
 The main strength of this ability comes from the 20% damage reduction received while channeling this ability.
 This provides us with another defensive cooldown, which can be really strong in certain scenarios.

 Emeni will provide us with a versatile kit for various situations.
-Lead by Example paired together with Veteran's Repute will increase our Strength by a marginal amount but unfortunatenly Conqueror's Banner still has a long cooldown so the buff is not up that often.
-Meanwhile Gnashing Chompers will increase our haste every time we defeat enemies.
-While gaining extra haste after the enemies are dead is not that beneficial you can still maximise the effect of it by chain-pulling.
-For raiding scenarios you would preferably pick Gristled Toes over Gnashing Chompers just for the second Potency slot which should be used for Show of Force.
+Lead by Example paired together with Veteran's Repute will increase our Strength by a marginal amount.
+While Conqueror's Banner has a long cooldown, running Glory increases the duration of Lead by Example by a significant amount.
+Gnashing Chompers will increase our Haste every time we defeat enemies.
+While gaining extra Haste after the enemies are dead is not that beneficial, you can still maximize the effect of it by chain-pulling.

 Plague Deviser Marileth has some solid choices like Volatile Solvent and Ooz's Frictionless Coating that will provide you with a shield once every 30 seconds if you drop below 50% HP.
 If the fight makes you drop below 50% of HP constantly due to the sheer amount of damage then it is worth considering picking up Marileth for the extra shield.